2021 Webinar: PSC and Hepatic Fibrosis: An Update from the Field

 Robert C. Huebert, MD is Associate Professor of Medicine at Mayo Clinic in Rochester, MN.
 He is a transplant hepatologist and is the current Program Director for the Advanced Transplant Hepatology Fellowship Program.
 He is also an NIH-funded physician-scientist with primary research interests in cholestatic fibrogenesis and epigenetics.
 Additionally, his laboratory has done innovative studies in biliary regenerative medicine including work on pluripotent stem cell-derived cholangiocytes, biliary biostents, and mesenchymal stromal cell therapy for biliary pathologies.

 Dr. Huebert is an Associate Editor for American Journal of Physiology: GI and Liver Physiology and serves as an editorial board member for Hepatology.
 He has also served on the American Association for the Study of Liver Diseases (AASLD) Research Awards Committee and was Chair of the Abstract Review Committees for AASLD and DDW in Molecular Biology and Stem Cell Biology.

 Dr. Levy’s clinical research program focuses on clinical trial development and conduct for autoimmune and cholestatic liver diseases, and in the study of porphyrias.
 Dr. Levy is a member of the steering committee for the International Primary Sclerosing Cholangitis Study group (IPSCSG) and serves as the Chair for the TARGET-Primary Biliary Cholangitis (PBC) national registry.
-She is a steering committee member for the Cholestatic and Autoimmune Liver Diseases SIG in AASLD and serves as an advisor for several patient support groups and Foundations.
-Dr. Levy’s expertise is recognized internationally.
+She is a steering committee member for the Cholestatic and Autoimmune Liver Diseases SIG in AASLD, where she also serves as the vice-chair for the Practice Guidelines Committee.
+In addition, she advises several patient support groups and Foundations.
+Dr Levy’s expertise is recognized internationally.